CivOmega/civomega-mod-fda/README.md

-# CivOmega: Bill Search Module
+# CivOmega: FDA Search Module

 A simple module for [CivOmega][civomega_repo].
 See [the CivOmega repo][civomega_repo].